rackspace-cookbooks/elkstack/README.md

 own requirements.
 See the `kibana_web` LWRP documentation for more on what attributes should be set to accomplish this.

-- If you'd like to override the backup schedule/behavior for ES, simply disable the backup crontab entry by setting `node['elkstack']['config']['backups']['cron']=false`.
+- If you'd like to disable backups using cloud files, set `node['elkstack']['config']['backups']['enabled'] = false` (it defaults to true).
+If you'd like to override the backup schedule/behavior for ES, simply disable the backup crontab entry by setting `node['elkstack']['config']['backups']['cron']=false`.
 This cookbook will still configure everything except the cronjob, and then you may create another one with your own schedule using the `cron_d` LWRP.